LSSTDESC/ML-Cadence/README.md

 ## Cadence Simulations:

-This project consideres the following simulations which are available for download from [zenodo.org](zenodo.org).
+This project considers the following simulations which are available for download from [zenodo.org](zenodo.org).

 | Cadence           | Data DOI                               |
 | ----------------- | -------------------------------------- |